Genymobile/scrcpy/doc/linux.md

  - Snap: `snap install scrcpy`
  - … (see [repology](https://repology.org/project/scrcpy/versions))

-### Latest version
+### From an install script

-However, the packaged version is not always the latest release.
 To install the latest release from `master`, follow this simplified process.

 First, you need to install the required packages: